Recent site activity

 Kent Cochrane, Thomas McNamara Collection

-The I-1 and I-2 class pacifics, along with an occasional I-4, were the most commonly assigned steam for Highland passenger trains.
+The I-1 and I-2 class pacifics, or an occasional I-4, were the most commonly assigned steam for Highland passenger trains.

 In 1946 twenty-nine I-1's, 49 I-2's and 41 I-4's were still on the roster (out of an original 132 between the three classes).
 The I-4's were used primarily on mainline passenger runs not covered by the I-5 Hudsons, and their numbers declined quickly starting in 1947 with the delivery of the Alco PA-1 locomotives.
 The decline of the I-1's and I-2's was hastened by the 1947/8 delivery of the DERS-1b and DERS-2b diesels, but not completed until the 1950 delivery of the DERS-2c's.